blamson/blamsonwebsite/content/post/2024-05-27-leetcode-interesting-sql-problems/index.en.md

 This ones super simple.
 We just want the names of salespersons that are not in that list we just made.
 This is the easy part.

 ```
-select s.name
+SELECT s.name
-from SalesPerson s
+FROM SalesPerson s
-where s.sales_id not in (
+WHERE s.sales_id NOT IN (
     # Creates list of sales_id associated with company "Red"
-    select
-        o.sales_id
+    SELECT o.sales_id
-    from orders o
+    FROM Orders o
-    left join company c on o.com_id = c.com_id
+    LEFT JOIN company c ON o.com_id = c.com_id
-    where c.name like 'RED'
+    WHERE c.name LIKE 'RED'
 )
 ```